A Classic Braise

 Cashews Make Cream

 I have heard of using cashews to make “cream,” but since I am not vegan, I’ve never tried it.
 Wow!
 I love how smooth and rich this sauce is from the ground cashews, and I will definitely use this trick with other dishes, whether Indian or not.
+If you want an instant pot recipe for korma, see my Instant Pot chicken korma recipe.

 Oh, and by the way—This recipe is one of the top 20 Indian favorite dishes.
 Take a look!